 Must be a pigment of your imagination.

 Well, it’s basically a huge labyrinth of inflatable vinyl tunnels, the walls of which are all saturated in vibrant, ever-changing colours that seem to glow in the daylight.
-All-in-all, it spans an entire acre of ground, with 100 interlocking segments that range from vast domes to teeny pods.
+It spans an entire acre of ground, with 70 interlocking segments that range from vast domes to teeny pods.
 It’s been popping up in the capital for a few years now, to pretty solid approval.
 You know, hence the fact that it keeps returning.

 At the entrance, you’ll be given a colourful cloak to drape over you, so as to literally blend in with your surroundings.
 Entering the maze, you’ll feel as though you’ve been swallowed by a rainbow, and you’ll hear the sonorous melody of music being played on everything from the crumhorn to the gamelan floating through the passageways.
 If you follow it, you’ll find the roaming band of musicians, who are likely being followed by the roaming band of dancers, too.

-Sessions last around 40 mins a pop, and you’re free to wander from dome to dome, taking as many photos as you please.
-And best of all, they’ve introduced proper ticketing this year, so no more snaking queues on the door.
+Sessions last around an hour, and you’re free to wander from dome to dome, taking as many photos as you please.
+And best of all, there’s proper ticketing these days, so no more snaking queues on the door.

-So if you’re looking for something a little different this weekend that doesn’t break the bank…
+So if you’re looking for something a little different this autumn that doesn’t break the bank…

 …this passes with flying colours.

-NOTE: Colourscape runs 11th – 19th September on Clapham Common (by the Windmill Pub).
-Please note, there are only live musicians on weekends.
-Tickets cost £5-10, which you can book in advance right HERE.
+NOTE: Colourscape runs from 9th – 17th September 2023 on Clapham Common (by the Windmill Pub).
+Tickets start at £7, which you can book in advance right HERE.

 Looking for a bite to eat nearby?
-Head down to Bistro Union.
+Peruse our guide to the best restaurants in Clapham